WarlightProgramming/cslbot/COMMANDS.md

 running an exclusive league, for example, that's not based on an automatically discernible feature, you can simply just allow the players to join your league.

+#### REQUIRE CLAN

-**REQUIRE CLAN**: Whether to require all players to belong to a clan.
+Whether to require all players to belong to a clan.

 *Possible Args*: "TRUE", "FALSE"

 Setting **BANNED CLANS** to "ALL" will also ban any unclanned players unless this is explicitly set to false.

+#### BANNED CLANS

-**BANNED CLANS**: A comma-separated list of Warlight clan IDs of banned clans.
+A comma-separated list of Warlight clan IDs of banned clans.

 *Sample Args*: "12", "160,161", "ALL"